dladams/dunerun/build_convention.md

 For installation by-package only, the setup script must prepend the appropriate directories to the corresponding system paths.
-In both cases the setup should define the variable <pkgname>_VERSION indicating the package version.

 ## DUNE software
 The variables DUNE_VERSION and DUNE_QUAL repectively indicate the DUNE software version and ups qualifier with which the release area is intended to be used.

+## Package commands
+In addition to the setup file, a conformat package is expected to provide the following bash commands after setup (\<pkgname> is the package name):

+* <pkgname>Version - Returns the the version string, typically i.j.k
+* <pkgname>Help - Help message explaing how to use the package

 ## Build options
 The build command line can include a list of options including the following